hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/solang.md

             </td>
             <td>
-                I'm updating our README.md with your latest development progresses. 🥳
+                I'm updating our README.md with our latest development progresses. 🥳
             </td>
         </tr>
     </table>